AICorpGlobal/AICorpGlobal/IdeologyAndPrinciples/readme.md

 But for people to gather together they need a cause and purpose without which it will submerge into chaos.
 As for any good society its s blend of Order and Chaos at its balance.

-For AICORP I wish the company to abide and have set of core values whihc shouldn't change.
+For AICORP I wish the company to abide and have set of core values .
-Since the current time when I write this , I would like to start with the most active topic that is Oppression
+Since when I write this , I would like to start with the most active topic that is Oppression

 While writing I don't want to keep distingushing between women and men. so I might keep using man or he even if it applies to women.

-To Start fighting for any cause, keep in mid about this warning ⚠ - One might become the very same evil that he fought against
+**Before Start fighting for any cause, keep in mid about this warning ⚠ - One might become the very same evil that he fought against**

 ![EusUn1xVcAM58Df](https://github.com/AICorpGlobal/AICorpGlobal/assets/8478849/bb28e808-ced7-4c5e-a13a-8e9bdaae0712)